 [Section 168 amended by No. 96 of 1990 s.
 41; No. 42 of 2004 s.
 124.]

-169. Forms of policy
+169. Forms of insurance policies

 The Governor may, on the recommendation of WorkCover WA, determine the form in which any policy of insurance made obligatory under this Act is to be effected and upon a form being so determined any policy in respect of which it is determined shall insofar as it relates to insurance or indemnity under this Act be effected, or in the case of an existing policy, renewed in that form.